88-degrees/Book-of-Changes/appendix03s2.md

 71. The changes and movements (which take place in the manipulation of the stalks and the formation of the diagrams) speak as from the standpoint of what is advantageous.
 The (intimations of) good and evil vary according to the place and nature (of the lines).
 Thus they may indicate a mutual influence (in any two of them) of love or hatred, and good or evil is the result; or that mutual influence may be affected by the nearness of the lines to, or their distance from, each other, and then repentance or regret is the result; or the influence may be that of truth or of hypocrisy, and then the result is what is advantageous, or what is injurious.
 In all these relations of the (lines in the) [**Yì**](https://en.wikipedia.org/wiki/I_Ching), if two are near and do not blend harmoniously, there may be (all these results), -- evil, or what is injurious, or occasion for repentance and regret.

-72. The language of him who is meditating a

-###### p.
-406
+<a id="p-406"></a>

-revolt (from the right) betrays his inward shame; that of him whose inward heart doubts about it diverges to other topics.
+72. The language of him who is meditating a revolt (from the right) betrays his inward shame; that of him whose inward heart doubts about it diverges to other topics.
 The words of a good man are few; those of a coarse man are many.
-The words of one who slanders what is good are unsubstantial;

-###### p.
-407

-those of him who is losing what he ought to keep are crooked.
+The words of one who slanders what is good are unsubstantial; those of him who is losing what he ought to keep are crooked.

+<a id="p-407"></a>

 ### Footnotes